chrismwendt/chrismwendt.github.io/_posts/2020-05-31-cleaning-up-threads-in-haskell.md

 - blog
 ---

+When you `:reload` in GHCi or ghcid, only the main thread is killed.
+All other spawned threads continue to run.
+If you don't keep track of your threads and kill them when the main thread receives an exception, you can accidentally hold on to resources that should be released.

-How to clean up threads in a Haskell process at a high level:
+Here's how to clean up threads at a high level:

 - Keep track of all currently-running threads in an `IORef (Set (Async a))`
 - When an exception occurs in any thread, hand it to the main thread with `putMVar exceptionVar exception`